(Based on the conditions recommended by the Verband Deutscher Maschinen- und Anlagenbau e.V.)

 Verbal agreements with employees of the supplier before or during the formation of the contract require the written confirmation of the supplier in order to become effective, unless a specific legal power of representation has been granted to these employees.

-2. The supplier reserves all property rights and copyright to samples, cost estimates, drawings and information of a material and immaterial nature – even in electronic form – and these are not permitted to be made accessible to third parties.
+The ineffectiveness of individual provisions does not affect the effectiveness of the remainder of these conditions. - The supplier reserves all property rights and copyright to samples, cost estimates, drawings and information of a material and immaterial nature – even in electronic form – and these are not permitted to be made accessible to third parties.
 The supplier commits himself to make the purchaser’s information and documents, which are designated as confidential, only available to third parties with the permission of the purchaser.
 The supplier is not however prevented in future from using or further developing ideas, concepts or know-how, which have been developed within the framework of an order contract and which relate to application methods, processes or similar, nor is the supplier prevented from bringing these to the attention of third parties, unless an agreement to the contrary has been specifically made with the purchaser.
 This applies in particular to procedures and applications in the area of packaging technology.

 II.
 Prices and payment

-1. Unless there is a special agreement to the contrary, prices are ex works including loading in the factory, but excluding packaging and unloading.
+- Unless there is a special agreement to the contrary, prices are ex works including loading in the factory, but excluding packaging and unloading.
 Value Added Tax is added to the prices at the particular rate legally applicable.

-2. Unless there is a special agreement to the contrary, payment is to be made without any deduction to the account of the supplier as follows:
+- Unless there is a special agreement to the contrary, payment is to be made without any deduction to the account of the supplier as follows:

 1/3 payment after receipt of the order confirmation,

-3. The right to withhold payments or to offset these against counterclaims is only available to the purchaser, if his counterclaims are uncontested or have been established with the force of law.
+1/3 payment, when the purchaser is informed that the main parts are ready for dispatch, the remaining amount within one month of the transfer of risk. - The right to withhold payments or to offset these against counterclaims is only available to the purchaser, if his counterclaims are uncontested or have been established with the force of law.

 III.
 Delivery time, delivery delay

-1. The delivery time results from agreement between the contractual parties.
+- The delivery time results from agreement between the contractual parties.
 It is a precondition for the supplier’s compliance with this delivery time, that all the commercial and technical queries between the contractual parties have been clarified, and that the purchaser has fulfilled all the obligations incumbent upon him, such as for example supplying the required official certificates or approvals, or fulfilling the requirements of payment.
 If this is not the case, the delivery time is extended appropriately.
 This does not apply, if the supplier is responsible for the delay.

-2. Compliance with the delivery term is subject to the proviso that correct and timely delivery is made by our suppliers.
+- Compliance with the delivery term is subject to the proviso that correct and timely delivery is made by our suppliers.
 The supplier will notify any impending delays as soon as possible.

-3. The delivery term is deemed as being met, if the delivery item has left the suppliers factory by the time the term has expired, or if readiness for dispatch has been notified.
+- The delivery term is deemed as being met, if the delivery item has left the suppliers factory by the time the term has expired, or if readiness for dispatch has been notified.
 Insofar as acceptance is to take place, the acceptance date shall be decisive – except in the case of justified refusal of acceptance – or alternatively the notification of readiness for acceptance.

-4. If the dispatch or acceptance of the delivery item is delayed for reasons, for which the purchaser is responsible, the costs arising from the delay will be invoiced to the purchaser, and these costs will commence one month after notification of readiness for dispatch.
+- If the dispatch or acceptance of the delivery item is delayed for reasons, for which the purchaser is responsible, the costs arising from the delay will be invoiced to the purchaser, and these costs will commence one month after notification of readiness for dispatch.

-5. If non-compliance with the delivery time is due to force majeure, industrial strife or other events, which are beyond the influence of the supplier, the delivery time will be extended appropriately.
+- If non-compliance with the delivery time is due to force majeure, industrial strife or other events, which are beyond the influence of the supplier, the delivery time will be extended appropriately.
 The supplier will inform the purchaser of the start and end of such circumstances as soon as possible.

-6. The purchaser can withdraw from the contract without any fixed time being set, if the supplier finds it impossible before the transfer of risk to fulfil final performance of the contract.
+- The purchaser can withdraw from the contract without any fixed time being set, if the supplier finds it impossible before the transfer of risk to fulfil final performance of the contract.
 The purchaser can also withdraw from the contract, if one part of the delivery cannot be used by him for the order, and if the purchaser has a justified interest in refusing the partial delivery.
 If this is not the case, the purchaser must pay the contractual price, which is apportioned to the partial delivery.
 The same applies in the case of failure by the supplier.
 Section VII.2 also applies in this regard.

-7. If the impossibility or failure becomes apparent due to a default during the acceptance, or if the purchaser is solely or overwhelmingly responsible for these circumstances, he remains obliged to make reparations.
+- If the impossibility or failure becomes apparent due to a default during the acceptance, or if the purchaser is solely or overwhelmingly responsible for these circumstances, he remains obliged to make reparations.

 IV.
 Transfer of risk

-1. The risk transfers to the purchaser, when the delivery item has left the factory, and also in such cases, where partial deliveries are to be made, or where the supplier has assumed other services such as for example dispatch costs or delivery to site and installation.
+- The risk transfers to the purchaser, when the delivery item has left the factory, and also in such cases, where partial deliveries are to be made, or where the supplier has assumed other services such as for example dispatch costs or delivery to site and installation.

-2. If the dispatch is delayed or has to be aborted due to circumstances, which are not the responsibility of the supplier, the risk is transferred to the purchaser from the day, on which the readiness for dispatch is notified to the purchaser.
+- If the dispatch is delayed or has to be aborted due to circumstances, which are not the responsibility of the supplier, the risk is transferred to the purchaser from the day, on which the readiness for dispatch is notified to the purchaser.
 The supplier commits himself to complete the necessary insurance at the expense of the purchaser, if he requires this.

-3. Partial deliveries are permitted, insofar as these are deemed reasonable by the purchaser.
+- Partial deliveries are permitted, insofar as these are deemed reasonable by the purchaser.

 V. Retention of title

-1. The supplier reserves the title rights to the delivery item, until all payments due from the contract of supply have been received.
+- The supplier reserves the title rights to the delivery item, until all payments due from the contract of supply have been received.

-2. The supplier is entitled to insure the delivery item at the expense of the purchaser against theft, breakage, fire and water damage, as well as other damage, if there is not verifiable proof that the purchaser himself has completed the necessary insurance.
+- The supplier is entitled to insure the delivery item at the expense of the purchaser against theft, breakage, fire and water damage, as well as other damage, if there is not verifiable proof that the purchaser himself has completed the necessary insurance.

-3. The purchaser is not permitted to either mortgage the delivery item or assign it as security.
+- The purchaser is not permitted to either mortgage the delivery item or assign it as security.
 The purchaser must inform the supplier without delay, if there is seizure, sequestration or any other form of disposal of the delivery item by a third party.

-4. If there is any conduct by the purchaser, which is in violation of the contract, particularly as regards default on payment, the supplier is entitled to recover the delivery item after issuing an overdue notice, and the purchaser is obliged to surrender the item.
+- If there is any conduct by the purchaser, which is in violation of the contract, particularly as regards default on payment, the supplier is entitled to recover the delivery item after issuing an overdue notice, and the purchaser is obliged to surrender the item.

-5. Due to the retention of title, the supplier can only reclaim the delivery item, if he has withdrawn from the contract.
+- Due to the retention of title, the supplier can only reclaim the delivery item, if he has withdrawn from the contract.

-6. An application to initiate insolvency proceedings entitles the supplier to withdraw from the contract and to demand the immediate return of the delivery item.
+- An application to initiate insolvency proceedings entitles the supplier to withdraw from the contract and to demand the immediate return of the delivery item.

-7. The purchaser is entitled to resell the delivery item in the proper course of business.
+- The purchaser is entitled to resell the delivery item in the proper course of business.
 In order to secure the outstanding claims, which are due on his part to the supplier, the purchaser assigns however to the supplier all claims, which arise from realising the value of the delivery item, against the buyer of the item or any third parties.
 The purchaser is empowered to redeem these claims, even after their assignment to the supplier, as long as he conducts himself in line with the contract, and providing there is no imminent insolvency.
 The authority of the supplier to redeem these claims himself remains unaffected by this; the supplier commits himself however not to redeem these claims, as long as the purchaser complies with his payment obligations in a proper manner, and providing there is no imminent insolvency.
 Otherwise the supplier can demand after a reasonable period of time, that the purchaser makes known to him all the claims, which have been assigned to the supplier, and the debtors for these claims, as well as giving all the information required to redeem the claims and handing over the associated documents, and that the purchaser informs the debtors of the assignment of the claims.
 If the realisable value of all existing securities in favour of the supplier exceeds the claims, which require to be secured, by a total of more than 10 %, the supplier is obliged on the demand of the purchaser to release securities in accordance with the purchaser’s choice.

 VI.
 Claims for deficiencies